Codecademy/docs/content/ai/concepts/generative-ai/concepts/images/images.md

 Tags:
   - 'AI'
 CatalogContent:
-  - 'machine-learning'
+  - 'paths/machine-learning-engineer'
-  - 'paths/data-science'
+  - 'intro-to-chatgpt'
 ---

-GenAI can generate new images from existing text prompts and images.
+**Generative images** is the generation of new unique images from text prompts and existing images.
 Because of a random seed, the images generated are unique creations.
 GenAI uses diffusion models to create these new unique images.

 ## Diffusion Models